MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/typename-element-for-selectioncondition-for-groupby-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: TypeName Element for SelectionCondition for GroupBy (Format)
+title: TypeName Element for SelectionCondition for GroupBy
-description: TypeName Element for SelectionCondition for GroupBy (Format)
+description: TypeName Element for SelectionCondition for GroupBy
 ---
-# TypeName Element for SelectionCondition for GroupBy (Format)
+# TypeName Element for SelectionCondition for GroupBy

 Specifies a .NET type that triggers the condition.
 This element is used when defining how a new group of objects is displayed.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-GroupBy Element for View (Format)
+- GroupBy Element
-CustomControl Element for GroupBy (Format) CustomEntries Element for CustomControl for GroupBy (Format) CustomEntry Element for CustomControl for GroupBy (Format) EntrySelectedBy Element for CustomEntry for GroupBy (Format) SelectionCondition Element for EntrySelectedBy for GroupBy (Format) TypeName Element for SelectionCondition for GroupBy  (Format)
+- CustomControl Element
+- CustomEntries Element
+- CustomEntry Element
+- EntrySelectedBy Element
+- SelectionCondition Element
+- TypeName Element

 ## Syntax